yellowtree/geoip-detect/readme.txt

 = Automatic Installation =

-Go to Tools > GeoIP Detect and click on the button "Update now".
+Go to Tools > GeoIP Detect and click on the button `"Update now"`.
-The database is written into the /uploads-Folder.
+The database is written into the `/uploads`-Folder.

 = Manual Installation =

-1. Download the database at [http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz]
+1. Download the database at http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz
 2. extract it and
 3. put it into the plugin directory.